+This Lemon Blueberry Cake is low carb, gluten free, sugar free and seriously delicious.
 Tender lemon blueberry cake with a wonderfully light lemon glaze, everyone will absolutely love this gorgeous, healthy dessert.
-This Lemon Blueberry Bundt Cake is low carb, gluten free, sugar free and seriously delicious.

-I always like to bake myself something healthy for myself for Mother’s Day but it also has to be sinfully delicious.
+I always like to bake myself something healthy for myself for Mother's Day or my birthday but it also has to be sinfully delicious.
 Since I personally love lemon desserts and treats all year long, but especially during the spring and summer, I just knew I had to create this cake.

-Don’t you agree that lemon and blueberry are so perfect together?
-Actually, lemon and all the berries are a match made in heaven, but I particularly love the lemon and blueberry combination.
+Don't you agree that lemon and blueberry are so perfect together?
+Actually, lemon and all the berries are a match made in heaven, but in this recipe, I particularly love the lemon and blueberry combination.

 I will admit that when I first started to bake with gluten free and low carb ingredients it was definitely a learning process.
 Since baking is so precise, you really need to use the exact ingredients and amounts that will give you the best taste and texture.

 I love to eat this incredible cake with tea in the morning or with a cup of tea at night.
 It is so incredible and it is bursting with flavor.
 And fresh, ripe, yummy blueberries.

 I find that using a combination of both almond flour and coconut flour yields the most perfect texture in my cakes and I am sure you will agree.

 Why You Should Make This Lemon Blueberry Cake

 I love making easy, sugar free desserts like this lemon blueberry cake so I am able to enjoy a sweet treat on occasion, especially when my family is all devouring their sugar filled treats!

 Since I am the only one that eats this cake (I promise I do share a little with my family), I like to freeze individual slices so I am prepared whenever that sweet tooth hits.